Invest with Rubicon Mortgage Fund

 Rubicon Mortgage Fund, LLC provides a convenient way for individuals to invest in a diversified pool of loans, giving investors the advantage of instant diversification and the security of loans collateralized by real property.
 Rubicon specializes in short-term secured loans, focused on creating a consistent return to its investors.
 The management of the Rubicon Mortgage Fund strives for absolute transparency with regards to all operations and investments.
 From the inception, the Fund has been audited on an annual basis.

-- All loans are underwritten by Rubicon Management, LLC (the Fund’s manager) and are made pursuant to a strict set of guidelines as established in the Fund’s Private Placement Memorandum.
+All loans are underwritten by Rubicon Realty Advisors, Inc. (the Fund’s manager) and are made pursuant to a strict set of guidelines as established in the Fund’s Private Placement Memorandum.

-- The Fund has always been audited on an annual basis by Burr Pilger Mayer, an outside independent auditing firm specializing in mortgage pool funds.
+The Fund has always been audited on an annual basis by Armanino, LLP, an outside independent auditing firm specializing in mortgage pool funds.

-View our 2014 financial audit, listed to the right under Financial Statements.
+View our 2017 Audit listed on the top right under Financial Audits.

 Accredited Investors Only